Questions, Comments, or Corrections? Let us know!

 • OSEP does not have access to the NDE Results Matter online data, and no individual child or district data is submitted to OSEP.

 No!
-Every individual accessing a GOLD online account is required to have an individual username and password.
+Every individual accessing a GOLD user profile is required to have an individual username and password.

 DISTRICTS OR ESUs & EARLY HEAD START PROGRAM PARTNERSHIPS